ichsanulamal/ichsanulamal.github.io/content/posts/things-i-wish-existed.md

 ### Auto-Warist

-I think I’ll die young.
 Many of my assets are decentralized, with no central authority.
 I’m afraid they’ll be lost forever without benefiting anyone.

 I need a tool to track my family and friends.
 If I’m proven dead or inactive for a certain period, it should automatically transfer my assets—account access, passwords, cloud storage, even physical property.
 It could use blockchain (yes, I know, buzzword), though today’s blockchains are expensive and wasteful.
 Still, this is a valid use case.